sam-maverick/enhanced-messageme/README.md

 #openssl pkcs12 -export -in ./secrets/https/srv/srv_pem_pubpri.pem -out ./secrets/https/srv/srv_pkcs_pubpri.pem
 ```

 This is it for the server.
-If you observer src/main.ts you will see that our NestJS server will read the certificate files we just generated.
+If you observe src/main.ts you will see that our NestJS server will read the certificate files we just generated.

 **Certificate pinning for TLS**